 “There Shall Be No Other God Before Me….”
 Hold on before we get into the Commandments of Neoliberalism let’s journey back to the “In the beginning….”

 As George Monbiot puts it, “Neoliberalism is a way of defining human beings by the market.”
 Therefore Neoliberalism is the faith and the market is God, and the practice of Neoliberalism is to get everything out of the way so that the market may prosper.
 Now the intent was to have those that were willing to participate in the market with their labor or wares to be blessed by the very market they practiced in.
 However as George Monbiot said in his interview “…this magical thing called the market, which actually turns out not to be this abstract entity they like to talk about as if it were some force of nature, but an entity which is controlled by people, often very rich people very powerful people.
-So often getting everything out of the way the market is getting everything out of the way of those rich and powerful people.”
+So often getting everything out of the way the market is getting everything out of the way for those rich and powerful people.”
 The market was supposed to be a place where everyone can participate and therefore succeed.
 Today that no longer seems to be the case, Neoliberalism by espousing that everything must get out of the way of the market, has made it ripe for people, the environment, even faith to be exploited.
-With out those who benefit from Neoliberalism ever having to truly answer for their action.
+With out those who benefit from Neoliberalism ever having to truly answer for their actions.
 If you’re an oil company and you spill some oil in the ocean, don’t worry about it we’ll protect you.
 If you’re a “rich person” running for president and you get help from a foreign entity we won’t care.
 Neoliberalism says you’re “…free to maximize your own wealth and power at the expense of everything else.”
 (George Manbiot)

 Which brings us back to our Neoliberal Jesus, Donald J. Trump, Trump has been indecent, dishonest, and lacks integrity but he’s “rich” and he walks on social media water, where every “like” or “click” sanctifies him in the church of The Neoliberal Faith.
 Trump is rich therefore he must be worshipped.
 Because nothing is more important to Neoliberalism than an individual with means, they like the cooperation must be protected and never held accountable.
 When you have significant means you are forgiven for all of your sins from lying to the American public or raping fifteen year old girls.
 For the faith Neoliberalism will protect those who have enough to pay for forgiveness and freedom.
 Neoliberalism will protect it’s own from the regulations and checks and balances of democracy.

-So America we have the son of the faith Neoliberalism, Jesus himself Donald J. Trump turning over the tables in the temple of American Democracy, you can almost hear him say, “My house is the house of Trump, ye will not keep it a den of Democracy.” which is the true goal of Neoliberalism to get rid of democracy.
+So America we have the son of the faith Neoliberalism, Jesus himself Donald J. Trump turning over the tables in the temple of American Democracy, you can almost hear him say, “My house is the house of Trump, ye will not keep it a den of Democracy.” which is the true goal of Neoliberalism, to get rid of democracy.
 Sounds like what the Neoliberal Jesus is trying to do.

 (to be continued)